tcheukueppo/seg-fault/README.md

 ### Why?

-Simply because you don't have the right!
-This memory was not heap allocated.
+Simply because you don't have the right! `*a` was not heap allocated.